 Beginning.
 Middle.
 End.
 When someone you love or care about is having a hard time, the best thing you can do is just show up.
 Visit.
 Drop by.
 Check in.
 Call.
 Instead of focusing on offers of help, just do your best to be helpful.
 Look around at the situation, see what you think needs to be done and just work with people to get it done.

 Too often, people avoid stepping in because they don’t want to be intrusive.
 They are leery about just showing up for a visit, coming by with casseroles, or offering a certificate to the spa.
-What you’re very likely trying to find out when you say “Let me know if you need anything” is that you don’t know what they might need but that you’re willing to help.
+What you’re very likely trying to find out when you say “Let me know if you need anything”

 You’ll be more helpful if you change the question.